 Level 2 Study Programme

 A Level 2 programme will expand the existing knowledge and experience gained from your Level 1 course, or your GCSEs.
 This course will include a wide range of practical activities and allow you to take responsibility for your own learning.
-A Level 2 programme could lead you to further study at Level 3, such as on to a Level 3 Diploma or NVQ or an advanced apprenticeship.
-Level 3 Study Programme Study at Level 3, on a full time programme or an advanced apprenticeship will enable you to develop a broader knowledge of your chosen subject area and prepare you for employment in the industry or for progression to university level study.
+A Level 2 programme could lead you to further study at Level 3, either full time or on to an apprenticeship.
+Level 3 Study Programme Study at Level 3, on a full-time programme or an advanced apprenticeship, will enable you to develop a broader knowledge of your chosen subject area and prepare you for employment in the industry or for progression to university level study.

 The range of activities involved and the level of study are more demanding at Level 3, and there will be more independent study required.
 Successful completion of a Level 3 programme could lead to further study at university level, including Higher Apprenticeships, Higher National Certificates or Diplomas (HNCs/HNDs), a Foundation Degree or an Honours Degree.